What is Ascor and how is it used?

 Add 200 mg of ascorbic acid (equivalent to 0.4 mL of ASCOR) to 7.5 mL of Sterile Water for Injection to produce an infusion solution having an approximate osmolarity of 290 mOsmol/L. In this specific example, addition of solute is NOT necessary because the solution is isotonic.

-- Prepare the recommended dose based on the patient population [see Recommended Dosage and Dosage Reductions In Specific Populations].
+- Prepare the recommended dose based on the patient population [ see DOSAGE AND ADMINISTRATION].

 - Visually inspect for particulate matter and discoloration prior to administration (the diluted ASCOR solution should appear colorless to pale yellow).